tanngoc93/swarm-stackhouse/README.md

 # Swarm Cleanup

-`cleanup.sh` is a small Bash utility that removes unused Docker images and containers from a node.
-It works on standalone Docker hosts and Swarm nodes.
-When run on a Swarm manager it protects images that are in use by services.
+`cleanup.sh` is a Bash utility that removes unused Docker images and containers from a node.
+It works on both standalone Docker hosts and Swarm nodes.
+When executed on a Swarm manager it also protects images referenced by Swarm services.

 ## Requirements